Rotterdam is becoming more popular. Therefore it's important to search for a room as soon as possible.

 Do you need more information or have a specific question?
 Send an email to email@example.com and be treated with priority!

 As stated, Codarts is very limited in arranging housing for students.
+Next to that, Rotterdam is a popular student city and rent prices are high.
 However, we try to help our students wherever we can.
-We have found a reliable partner in RoomPlaza.com, who offer good and affordable flat share rooms near Codarts-locations.
+We have found a reliable partner in Room-for-Rent.nl.
+This platform offers good and affordable flatshare apartments near Codarts-locations.

-Thanks to this cooperation we can offer 1st year and exchange students a small number of fully furnished rooms.
-Please note that this is only for the first year.
-After this we expect you to be able to find something else yourself, and make room for new incoming students.
+Thanks to this cooperation we can offer our 1st year and exchange students a modest number of rooms in fully furnished flatshare apartments.
+Please note that this is only for the first year at Codarts.
+After this we expect you to be able to find alternative housing yourself, and make room for new incoming students.
 You can sign up for these rooms here.

-Unfortunately, we are unable to offer rooms to all of our 1st year students.
-Students unable to make use of these offered rooms will have to find alternative housing themselves.
-We have listed valuable housing tips on this site to give you more information about other housing options in Rotterdam.
+Unfortunately, we are unable offering housing to all of our 1st year students.
+Those unable to make use of offered accommodation will have to look for alternative housing themselves.
+We have listed valuable tips on this site to give you more information about other housing options in Rotterdam.

 There are many websites offering and promising you their best services.
 Please be aware of the fact that not all agents or landlords can be trusted.
 Scams and illegal housing are part of reality.
-If you have any doubts concerning your rental agreement or strange fees, please contact the Codarts student counselor.
+If you have any doubt or questions about the contract, your rights as a tenant or the rules and regulations you can contact the Housing Hotline for advice or contact the Codarts student counselor.
 Please read the contract tips about what to look for in a contract before signing.

 Housing is not cheap!
 The rents vary between € 350,- and € 750,- and additional costs are not always included!
 Read more about additional costs in the document additional costs.